Rail Transport

 EU Council Sets Position on RID Appendix C Amendments for 59th OTIF Dangerous Goods Committee

-The EU Council has formalized its support for technical amendments to the RID regulations governing the international carriage of dangerous goods by rail.
-Companies should anticipate updated tank-container load standards, new wagon marking requirements, and alignment with rail interoperability specifications.
+The EU Council has formalized its position supporting technical updates to the international regulations for the rail transport of dangerous goods.
+Businesses must prepare for revised tank-container load standards, new wagon marking requirements, and closer alignment with rail interoperability and spark-protection specifications.

 data.consilium.europa.euEuropean UnionEuropean Union